Ryan Jeffers Preview, Player Props: Twins vs. Rangers

 Ryan Jeffers At The Plate

+- Jeffers has picked up a hit in 42 of 70 games this year, with multiple hits 15 times.

-- He has hit a long ball in 13.0% of his games this season, and 4.1% of his trips to the plate.
+- Looking at the 70 games he has played this year, he's hit a long ball in nine of them (12.9%), and in 4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.